 Wondering when the best time is to go to Italy?
 Depending on whom you ask, you’ll probably get a different answer.

-But I’ll do my best to explain below and give my humble, but expert :-), opinions on when I think you should plan your trip to Italy.
+But I’ll do my best to explain below and give my humble, but informed, opinions on when I think you should plan your trip to Italy.

 Weather in Italy

 Italy has one of the best climates in the world.
 This Mediterranean climate, characterized by warm days and cool nights, is what makes Italian food and wine so delectable.
 It is also the perfect recipe for a country that is visitable year-round.

 The weather in Italy follows the seasonal patterns of the northern hemisphere, with predictably cold temperatures from December through February and hot temperatures from June through August.

 Northern Italy, which touches the Alps and the Dolomites, is cooler than southern Italy, which is across the Mediterranean Sea from northern Africa.
 While you may find mild, sunny days in winter, especially from Rome south, you will still need a coat.